Equine & Pacific ARTIST

 2001 Bondi Pavilion Gallery

-2000 Hung in the Portia Geach Portraiture exhibition of community supporter & collector Josephine Delacour.
+2000 Hung in the Portia Geach Portraiture exhibition of community supporter and collector Josephine Delacour.

 ARTIST STATEMENT: ‘BUT SEEK YE TO LIVE FOR SOMETHING TO REMEMBER’… I PAINT FOR SOMETHING TO BE REMEMBERED